J.A.R. Dovi: Heritage and family

-His other older siblings were Ratu Tiale Wimbeldon Thomas Vuiyasawa and Adi Salote Mokoiwaqa.
+His other older siblings were Ratu Tiale Wimbledon Thomas Vuiyasawa and Adi Salote Mokoiwaqa.

 After Dovi was conceived, the Roko Tui Bau at the time, approached his parents with an unusual request.
 He presented a tabua or sperm whale's tooth as was customary with traditional ceremonies of Fiji and asked that the unborn child become heir to his title upon his death.
 Presumably Dovi's older siblings would be in the line of succession for the superior title of Vunivalu of Bau.
 The old chief's request was granted and so when he completed his education and returned to Fiji, he was installed by the Vusaratu chiefs (Roko Tui Viwa, Roko Tui Kiuva, Roko Tui Cautata) in a ceremony witnessed by Ratu Popi Seniloli (at the time Vunivalu of Bau), Roko Tui Namata, Roko Tui Veikau in a simple yaqona ceremony in the Vatanitawake.

 Dovi, as most chiefs, had a dynastic marriage partner chosen for him by his elders.
 He spurned that choice and married Adi Losalini Raravuya Uluiviti, a lady of rank from Nairai, in Fiji's Lomaiviti province.
 She was one of the first women to become a member of Fiji's Legislative Council and subsequently a Member of Parliament.

 They had four children: Ratu Joni Maenabua Tuimacilai Madraiwiwi, Ratu Timoci Taniela Taliai Tavanavanua, Adi Litiana Maopa, Adi Viviana Valotu Sofi Veisaca.

 Dovi's eldest child, however, was a daughter, Adi Monika Tuikilakila whose mother was a lady of rank from the island of Kadavu.

 His eldest son succeeded him as Roko Tui Bau (title) and is a former Vice-President of Fiji, prominent lawyer and former High Court Judge.